akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The cook nodded, trembling, and hurried to Harold’s side.

 Beatrice did not wait for permission.
 She slipped off the bed, grabbed her gown from the peg, and pulled it over her head.
-Her fingers found the knife hidden beneath the pillow – the Queen’s knife – and she slid it into her belt, hidden by the folds of wool.
-No one saw.
+Her fingers found the knife beneath the pillow – the Queen’s knife – and she slid it into her belt, under the folds of wool.
+No one noticed.

 Two men hauled Harold from his bed.
 His gown hung loose on his thin frame, his grey legs bare below the knee.
 He did not struggle; his eyes found Beatrice’s and something like a command passed between them.